Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Affordability

-The cost of food is a very large deciding factor of food choices for MANY people.
+The cost of food is a very large deciding factor of food choices for many people.
 Oils such as canola oil are much more affordable than pricier alternatives.

 are seed oils dietitian hannah review